Reconstruction of manifold embeddings into Euclidean spaces via intrinsic distances: Main existing methods

 \section{Main existing methods}

-The existing algorithms in manifold learning aimed at manifold reconstruction from intrinsic distances are quite numerous, but can be essentially viewed as close parents to just two basic ones, \textit{multidimensional scaling} (MDS) and \textit{maximum variance unfolding} (MVU), which are aimed at reconstructing the locations of points $y_j$ up to an isometric (or almost isometric, up to a small error) embedding.
-This would be the case if the algorithm with input $\{d_{ij}\}_{i,j=1}^N$, would produce the set of points $\{x_i^N\}_{i=1}^N\subset \R^n$, and setting $f_N(y_i):=x_i^N$, when $N\to\infty$, the functions $f_N$ tend to some $f\colon M\to \R^n$ with $\Sigma:=f(M)$ (almost) isometric to $M$.
-Unfortunately, as we show below, the existing methods in general miss this point (though being applicable sometimes to particular situations).
+The existing algorithms in manifold learning aimed at manifold reconstruction from intrinsic distances are quite numerous, but many of them are very closely related to just two basic ones, \textit{multidimensional scaling} (MDS) and \textit{maximum variance unfolding} (MVU), which are aimed at reconstructing the locations of the points $y_j$ up to an isometric (or almost isometric) embedding.
+This would be the case if the algorithm with an input $\{d_{ij}\}_{i,j=1}^N$, produced a set of points $\{x_i^N\}_{i=1}^N\subset \R^n$ such that the functions $f_N$, defined as $f_N(y_i):=x_i^N$, tend to some $f\colon M\to \R^n$ with $\Sigma:=f(M)$ (almost) isometric to $M$, when $N\to\infty$.
+Unfortunately, as we show below, the existing methods in general miss this point.